 We recognise that your pet is very much part of your family and with this in mind we have had pet friendly vans on our fleet since 2016.

-The Autocruise Accent is a 2 berth motorhome with ample floor space for your companion to travel in comfort.
+The Swift Select is a 2 berth motorhome with ample floor space for your companion to travel in comfort.
 You will find full details and photos of this van if you click HERE.

-Our pet friendly motorhomes are of exactly the same quality as the rest of our fleet and is meticulously cleaned between each hire.
+Our pet friendly motorhomes are of exactly the same quality as the rest of our fleet and are meticulously cleaned between each hire.

 We don’t charge extra for you to bring your pet, but for us to be able to maintain a high standard of vehicle for pet friendly hires you are expected to follow some basic pet friendly rules.
 Please read and agree to our Pet Policy prior to booking.

 You will find our pet friendly policy HERE